 Next, online teaching marketplaces are platforms where teachers can create and list classes to attract potential students.
 Examples include Outschool, Preply, and Italki.

 When teaching on an online teaching marketplace, you’ll want to choose a specific niche, or topic, to help your classes stand out from all the others.
 I tell my online teaching coaching clients to think of something that is the perfect mix of what they love to teach, what they are qualified to teach, and what’s in demand.

 Online teaching marketplaces are more flexible than online ESL companies because you can often teach without a degree and are able to teach subjects besides ESL like music, science, hobbies and more.
-I currently teach dance on both Outschool and Allschool.
+I currently teach dance on Outschool.